hpwit/I2SClocklessLedDriver/README.md

 The operation that loads the leds of each strips in serie and move it in parallel is called transposition.

-As a consequence the size of the big DMA buffer is only link to the `NUM_LED_PER_STRIP` and not the `NUM_STRIPS`.
+As a consequence the size of the big DMA buffer is only link to the `NUM_LED_PER_STRIP` and not the `NUMSTRIPS`.
 For instance a DMA buffer for 4 strips of 256 leds will be of the same size of 16 strips of 256 leds.

 ### OK I have enough memory and what else ?
 For most of your usage you will have enough memory.
 Hence the big buffer can be created allowing some new stuff